muneer78/muneer78.github.io/_posts/2024-10-02-wade-davis.md

 layout: post
 tags: sports, thoughts
 date: 2024-10-02
-title: Wade davis' service to the game
+title: Wade Davis' service to the game
 ---

 After the Royals' series win today, it feels like other teams will try to copy the Royals' pitching approach.
 The table is set for a repeat of the Rockies’ $50 million bullpen from 2016-19.